Cost of Living by State (Updated 2024)

 Many people feel like their dollars don’t go as far as they used to and, in a way, they’re right.
 The price for daily goods has increased considerably since 1998 and, while household income has been steadily growing, it has failed to keep up with inflation.
 In fact, it is 5% below where it should be.
 Thus, the dollar has much less buying power than it did 20 years ago.

 As a result, nearly half of Americans believe the ever-increasing cost of living to be the biggest threat to their financial security.
-The increased price of health care is a close second.
+The increased price of healthcare is a close second.
 Thus, many young people are paying more in rent and waiting longer to buy homes than previous generations.
 They’re also paying more for a four-year college degree and racking up higher student-loan debt.
 As prices continue to rise, you’ll likely see more people moving to areas with a lower cost of living and working multiple jobs to stay afloat.

 Measuring Cost of Living Changes

-The U.S. uses the Consumer Price Index to measure fluctuations in the cost of living.
+The U.S. uses the Consumer Price Index (CPI) to measure fluctuations in the cost of living.
 Each month, the Bureau of Labor Statistics reports the CPI.
 However, due to new product inventions, the CPI inevitably lags a few years behind.
 Thus, most economists rely on something called a core inflation index, which excludes volatile economic variables.
 This process allows them to create a more accurate representation of underlying price trends that affect the cost of living.

 make sure to calculate costs when deciding where to move